Before you pack for your next trip, check out these Luggage Tips For Checked Bags, like adding a tracker and packing your itinerary in your bag.

 The Orlando Airport said that my Velcro handle wrap was “a perfect choice,” so definitely pick up one of those if you’re looking for something to help you identify your luggage.

 Yes, a backpack can be checked luggage.
-For the most part, though, a backpack fits into the size allotment for carry on bags, so you might want to use that backpack as a carry on instead.
+For the most part, though, a small backpack fits into the size allotment for carry on bags, so you might want to use it as a carry on (and avoid paying for a checked bag).

-Of course, you can pack your clothing, shoes, etc. in your checked luggage.
+Of course, you can pack your clothing, pairs of shoes, etc. in your checked luggage.
 You already know that.
 I did want to list some common items that you may question.

 If you want to drink wine on your vacation, you can.
 But you have to bring a corkscrew with a blade in your checked luggage only.
 Sharp objects cannot be brought in your carry on.